Apr 14, 2021

 Add the chilies and continue to cook until just fragrant and the garlic is golden brown, about 2 additional minutes (they will continue cooking as the oil cools).

-simmered chilies and garlic in pot salsa macha
+fried chilies and garlic for salsa macha.

 Step 3: Let cool slightly.